Skip to content

 HashMap<String, Object> map = new HashMap<>()

-map.put("ft_key_will_change", "ft_value_change"); //ft_key_will_change this value will be modified to ft_value_change when stopResource
+map.put("ft_key_will_change", "ft_value_change"); //The value for ft_key_will_change will be changed to ft_value_change at stopResource time.

 FTRUMGlobalManager.get().stopResource(uuid,map);